GuenadeSilva/Payment-Request/README.md

 #### Objective:

-For the second part of the challenge, please develop a production version of the model for the Data Analyst to utilize.
+For the second part of the challenge, develop a production version of the model for the Data Analyst to utilize.
 This model should be able to answer these three questions at a minimum:

 ####
     1. What is the acceptance rate over time?